mrdwanderson/Elgg/docs/intro/install.rst

 .. _set the permissions on the directory: http://en.wikipedia.org/wiki/Filesystem_permissions#Traditional_Unix_permissions

 TODO: What is the recommended setting?
 755?
 644?
+Suggestion: Directories should be 755 and files should be 644.

+On a hosted installation you will need to do the same in a directory outside of your document root.
+Your hosting service provider can help you with this or do this for you.
+If not, get another hosting service.

+Example: Debian specific.
+Ubuntu Apache 2 stand alone server, no hosting.
+Create a directory: sudo mkdir /var/data sudo chown -R www-data:www-data /var/data sudo chmod -R 755 /var/data

+This means that the user "www-data" and the group "www-data" (www-data is apache 2) will be able to write to the "/var/data/" directory but other users and groups can only read.
+This creates "/var/data/" outside "document root" (/var/www/) which means "/var/data" is above document root (/var/www/) and is secure.
+Elgg has access to the directory "/var/data/".

+When Elgg writes to this directory (/var/data/) it will be able to create the user, group and permissions for it's files and directories.

 If you are using a graphical FTP client to upload files, you can usually set permissions by right clicking on the folder and